Meaning of Shoulder Stand Pose

 - Art of living: It is similar to Baba Ramdev yoga.

-- Power yoga: Main focus is given on stretching the posture.
+- Power yoga: The main focus is given on stretching the posture.

-- Hot yoga: It is similar to power yoga but more strenuous in nature.
+- Hot yoga: It is similar to power yoga but more strenuous.

 - Satyananda yoga: It is similar to the technique mentioned above.

-- Bikram yoga: Here the body seems to be more straight and to a greater extent, it is similar to Iyengar yoga.
+- Bikram yoga: Here, the body seems more straight, and to a greater extent, it is similar to Iyengar yoga.

 20 health benefits of shoulder stand pose

 Sarvangasana is full of benefits.
-Some of the important benefits of Sarvangasana are given below.
+Some of the essential benefits of Sarvangasana are given below.

-- Prevent aging process: The practice of the shoulder stand pose helps to maintain youthfulness and rejuvenate an aging body.
+- Prevent the ageing process: The shoulder stand pose helps maintain youthfulness and rejuvenate an ageing body.

-- Thyroid and parathyroid glands: This is the best yoga pose for the health of the thyroid and parathyroid glands thus prevent a person from many diseases and disorders.
+- Thyroid and parathyroid glands: This is the best yoga pose for the health of the thyroid and parathyroid glands, thus preventing a person from many diseases and disorders.

-- Bodyweight: The practice of the pose controls metabolism by improving the efficiency of the thyroid gland thus main body weight.
-The pose helps to maintain body weight by normalizing the endocrine system.
+- Bodyweight: The practice of the pose controls metabolism by improving the efficiency of the thyroid gland, thus maintaining body weight.
+The pose helps to maintain body weight by normalising the endocrine system.

-- Balances endocrine glands: It helps to balances the entire endocrine system thus good for all the systems, which are dependent on hormones viz. the circulatory, respiratory, digestive, and reproductive systems.
+- Balances endocrine glands: It helps to balance the entire endocrine system, thus suitable for all the plants, which are dependent on hormones, viz., the circulatory, respiratory, digestive, and reproductive systems.
 Sarvangasana integrates all the body systems, improving health and removing disease.

-- Brain health: It ensures the proper supply of blood to the brain.
+- Brain health: It ensures the proper blood supply to the brain.

-- Bone growth: Sarvangasana directly impacts the parathyroid glands helps to ensure normal bone growth and regeneration and also prevents premature ossification (hardening) of the bones.
+- Bone growth: Sarvangasana directly impacts the parathyroid glands, which helps to ensure average bone growth and regeneration and prevents premature ossification (hardening) of the bones.

-- Neck ache & headache: The bending of the spine at the neck region ensures to prevent neck pain and headache.
-It also ensures the proper flow of oxygen and blood to this region.
+- Neck ache & headache: The spine bending at the neck region prevents neck pain and headache.
+It also provides the proper flow of oxygen and blood to this region.

 - Abdominal breathing: The pressure of the chin against the chest in the final pose forces the practitioner to breathe abdominally.

-- Asthmatics: The practice of the yoga pose is beneficial for asthmatic patients.
+- Asthmatics: The yoga pose is beneficial for asthmatic patients.

 - Blood pressure: It helps to reduce blood pressure by acting on the carotid sinuses in the neck.

-- Piles: It is an effective yoga pose to treat piles as it ensures to drain accumulated blood from the pile’s region.
+- Piles: It is an effective yoga pose to treat piles as it drains accumulated blood from the pile’s region.
 Pile patients should rhythmically contract and relax the anal muscles so that the stagnant blood easily removes.

-- Varicose vein: The pose also ensures to drain stagnant blood of this region and gives relief to the patient.
+- Varicose vein: The pose also ensures the drain of stagnant blood in this region and relieves the patient.

-- Diabetes: Diabetic patients should perform it religiously as the asana has great say for the overall functioning of the endocrine gland.
+- Diabetes: Diabetic patients should perform it religiously as the asana has a significant say in the overall functioning of the endocrine gland.

-- Reproductive organs: It is good for the health of testes, gonads and ovaries, and other sexual organs of males and females.
+- Reproductive organs: It is suitable for the health of testes, gonads and ovaries, and other sexual organs of males and females.

-- Sexual diseases: The asana helps to give relief from menstrual, menopausal, hydrocele, leucorrhea, spermatorrhea, etc.
+- Sexual diseases: The asana helps relieve menstrual, menopausal, hydrocele, leucorrhea, spermatorrhea, etc.

 - Hair fall: It nourishes the follicles of hair.